cloudfoundry/docs-bosh/links.html.md

 ---
 ## <a id="deployment"></a> Deployment Configuration

 Given the "web" and "postgres" job examples above, one can configure a deployment that connects a web app to the database.
+The following example demonstrates linking defined explicitly in the manifest by saying which jobs provide and consume a link `data_db`.

 ```yaml
 instance_groups: